Jelu113/Generate-ME/README.md

 -[Tests](#tests)

  ## Description
  This project is run in node and not deployable.
+But here is the Github link https://github.com/Jelu113/Generate-ME.
  To create a README generator so I wouldn't forget any important information that belongs in a README file.
  I built this project to learn node.js and Markdown.
  I no longer have to worry about forgetting a section in my README file, because I have a generator that will prompt me to fill in the necessary information.